horizon-research/CamJ/README.md

 ## Installing CamJ

-The code is written entirely in Python, and requires minimal external packages, which are all listed in `requirements.txt`.
+The code is written entirely in Python, and requires minimal external packages, which are all listed in `requirements.txt` or `requirements.yml`.
+We recommend to use package management system like `Conda`.
-Install the packages that CamJ relies on by running `pip install -r requirements.txt`.
+Install the packages that CamJ relies on by running `conda env create -f requirements.yml` via `Conda`.
-As with any Python project, we recommend creating a [virtual environment](https://docs.python.org/3/library/venv.html) (or other alternatives).
+You can also install packages via `pip` by runnning `pip install -r requirements.txt` As with any Python project, we recommend creating a [virtual environment](https://docs.python.org/3/library/venv.html) (or other alternatives).

 ## What is CamJ Useful For?